linode/docs/docs/security/full-disk-encryption.md

 ## Install the Operating System

 1. From the Glish console, you can view your distribution's installer.
-Click **Install**.
+Select **Install** and press the Enter key.

     ![Debian 8 Installer](/docs/assets/fde-debian-installer.png)